 6. Goran Ivanisevic’s Quirks

-Tennis hero, Goran Ivanisevic would never step on the white lines of a tennis court and he would also make sure he was the second player to stand up from his chair during a change over.
+Tennis hero, Goran Ivanisevic has two sporting superstitions, one he would never step on the white lines of a tennis court and secondly would also make sure he was the second player to stand up from his chair during a change over.

 7. David Beckham’s Numbers